 Bernoulli’s Principle

-One of the most important principles of fluid dynamics is Bernoulli’s principle, which states that as flow increases, the pressure in a fluid decreases.
+One of the key principles of fluid dynamics relevant to respiratory care is Bernoulli’s Principle, which states that as the speed of a fluid increases, its pressure decreases.

-Physical Principles of Respiratory Care Guide Practice Questions:
+Practice Questions on the Physical Principles of Respiratory Care

 1. What is absolute humidity?